IBM-Blockchain-Archive/SDK-Demo/README.md

 	> npm install hfc@0.5.0
 	```

-1. Get the Service credentials from Buemix account and save as ServiceCredentials.json
+1. Get the Service Credentials from Buemix account and save as ServiceCredentials.json
 	- Refer the sample file in [repo](https://github.com/ratnakar-asara/Node-Sample/blob/master/ServiceCredentials.json)
      ![alt tag](servicecreds.png)
 1. Browse to `./node_modules/hfc` (this will be referred to as the "root" of the hfc module)